 Too often something as easy as filling out the full date can slip through the net.
 Check and double check all the date fields are filled in, and in the correct format.

-These are all easy mistakes to make, especially if you are in the middle of a traumatic life event.
-It can feel overwhelming if you’re not used to signing documents or dealing with a lot of paperwork in your everyday life.
+These are all easy mistakes to make when signing a legal document, especially if you are in the middle of a traumatic life event.
+It can feel overwhelming if you’re not used to signing legal documents or dealing with a lot of paperwork in your everyday life.

 But, if you take your time, read the instructions and try to avoid these five most common mistakes, this process should go as smoothly as possible.